tylergaw/RNUpgradePath/README.md

 ---------------------------------------

-## Jest / Class fat arrow methods:

-This isn't directly related to the RN upgrade, but I hit it in this process so including it here just in case.

-I often make use of autobinding class methods in React components.
-I'm not sure what the correct name is and I can't find a durn spec for it.
-But, using a fat arrow when defining a class method to make sure `this` refers to the parent class instead of whomever invoked the method.
+## Issue 4:

+Any code with class properties–including class methods bound with fat arrows (these get compiled to class props)–will cause Jest tests to fail.

-In this example, I've updated the `App` component to include one of these methods.
+In the example, I've updated the `App` component to include one of these methods.

 ```javascript
 class App extends PureComponent {